 Information relating to sterling cheques issued in the UK

-From the 30 October 2017 a new “Next Business Day cheque clearing cycle” will be introduced for all banks in the UK.
-This will run alongside the existing “6 Business Days cheque clearing cycle”.
-The clearing cycle used will depend on which bank a cheque is deposited with, and by the method of deposit.
+On the 30 October 2017 a new “Next Business Day cheque clearing cycle” was introduced for all banks in the UK, running alongside the existing “6 Business Days cheque clearing cycle”.
+The clearing cycle used depends on which bank a cheque is deposited with, and by the method of deposit.
 From 30 October 2017, until the 6 Business Day clearing cycle is removed, both clearing cycles will be in operation.
 You should anticipate money from cheques you write leaving your account on the next Business Day; and money being cleared from cheques you deposit within 6 Business Days.
 You should always ensure you have sufficient funds in your account prior to issuing a cheque.

 This is how the current cheque clearing cycle works for a Sterling cheque paid into a Sterling account on a Tuesday morning:

 More information about how the cheque clearing cycle works across UK banks can be found on the Cheque and Credit Clearing Company website: www.chequeandcredit.co.uk.

 These timescales are industry guidelines.
 Interest calculations and the availability of funds may be earlier in certain circumstances.

 Cheques paid in at a branch after 17:00 on a Business Day or any day which is not a Business Day may not begin to be processed until the next Business Day.
 Some branches have an earlier cut-off than 17:00.
 A notice will be displayed in such branches which will specify the earlier cut-off time.
 Cheques paid in via alternate methods than a branch will have different cut-off times.
 Please refer to the specific Terms and Conditions for that method of deposit for more details.